pooltogether/v4-docs/docs/what-is-pooltogether.md

 sidebar_position: 1
 ---

-## Protocol, Interface, Inc

 To begin, we should make clear the distinctions between the different areas of "PoolTogether", some of which may confuse new users.

-- **PoolTogether Inc**: The company which developed the PoolTogether protocol, along with the web interface.
+- **PoolTogether Governance**: A governance system for governing the PoolTogether Protocol, enabled by the POOL token.

-- **The PoolTogether Protocol**: A set of smart contracts that form a prize savings liquidity network.
+- [**The PoolTogether Protocol**](#the-pooltogether-protocol): A set of smart contracts that form a prize savings liquidity network.

 - **The PoolTogether Interface**: A web interface that allows for easy interaction with the PoolTogether protocol.
 The interface is only one of many ways one may interact with the PoolTogether protocol.

-- **PoolTogether Governance**: A governance system for governing the PoolTogether Protocol, enabled by the POOL token.
+- **PoolTogether Inc**: The company which developed the PoolTogether protocol, along with the web interface.

-The following is a brief overview of the _PoolTogether protocol_
+---

 ## The PoolTogether Protocol